DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass: Experiments

 The \textbf{APD metric} was originally proposed by TAPVid-3D~\cite{koppula2024tapvid3d} for tracking in 3D.
 Following the methodology of St4RTrack~\cite{st4rtrack2025}, we calculate the APD as the average percentage of predicted points whose error falls below a set of thresholds.
 Specifically, let $\hat{P_t^i}$ denote the prediction for the $i$th point at time $t$, let $P_t^i$ denote the ground truth position.
 The \textbf{APD metric} is calculated as below:

 where $\delta_{3D} = \{\mathrm{0.1m, 0.3m, 0.5m, 1.0m}\}$.
-Since predictions are made in the coordinate system of the first frame's camera, we align the estimated 3D positions with the ground truth by scaling them by the ratio of the median of the norms of the estimated and ground-truth positions.
+Since predictions are made in the coordinate system of the first frame's camera, we align the estimated 3D positions with the ground truth by scaling them by the median ratio of the norms of the estimated and ground-truth positions.
 That is, we multiply the predicted coordinates by the $s$ factor:

 The \textbf{EPE metric} is defined as the average Euclidean distance between the ground truth and scaled predicted positions for all points:

 \myparagraph{Implementation Details.} To generate the ground-truth motion maps, we project the visible 3D mesh vertices for each frame onto the image plane using the known camera extrinsics and intrinsics, then round to the nearest integer pixel coordinate.
 Mesh vertices are excluded if they are not visible in the query frame.